International parliament: United Nations Parliamentary Assembly

 The relationship between the UNPA and the concept of an "International Parliament" is that the UNPA would effectively serve as a form of international parliamentary body.
 It would bring together representatives from different countries to discuss global issues, propose resolutions, and offer recommendations to the existing UN bodies such as the General Assembly, the Security Council, and other specialized agencies.

+Provisional World Parliament

+The Provisional World Parliament (PWP) is an irregular meeting of activists aimed at establishing an actual world parliament and a democratic world government, operating under the "Constitution for the Federation of Earth", which emerged from conventions fostered by the world federalist movement since the 1950s.
+No country has ratified this constitution, or become a member of the PWP so far.